 According to Expert opinions and related literature, there are main management challenges are faced to ensure the sustainable management of natural resources and ecosystem services in Düzlerçamı pilot site (Table 12) (Yılmaz, 2013d).
 In Düzlerçamı pilot site, there are many competent authorities that have the control over the natural resources sectors such as natural resources conservation, forestry, agriculture, livestock farming, fishing, tourism, urban and rural spatial planning, water management, hunting and wildlife management and outdoor recreation (Table 13) (Yılmaz, 2013d).
 In addition, there are some main threats that affect the sustainable management of natural resources in Düzlerçamı pilot site (Table 14) (Yılmaz, 2013d).
-Besides, some existing or potential conflicts are present among the different stakeholders on sustainable management of natural resources in Düzlerçamı pilot site (Table 15) (Yılmaz, 2013d).
+Besides, some existing or potential conflicts are present among the different stakeholders in Düzlerçamı pilot site (Table 15) (Yılmaz, 2013d).
+Also, there are synergies among the different stakeholders on sustainable management of natural resources in Düzlerçamı pilot site (Table 16) (Yılmaz, 2013d).